 The group credits itself with having helped solve about 30 major crimes.

-In the case of the serial killer, leaders with the groups involved in the search say civilian volunteers were instrumental in helping find suspected serial killer Deangelo Martin.
-Pastor Mo, of the Live in Peace Movement, said the coalition of groups had zeroed in on Martin in the area of 7 Mile and Gratiot when a volunteer, a woman, saw him at a McDonald’s and phoned the coalition and police for backup.
+In the case of the serial killer search, leaders with the groups involved say civilian volunteers were instrumental in helping find suspect Deangelo Martin.
+Pastor Mo, of the Live in Peace Movement, said the coalition of groups had zeroed in on Martin in the area of 7 Mile and Gratiot when a female volunteer saw him at a McDonald’s and phoned the coalition and police for backup.

 “Police was already in the area and they swooped down and caught him,” said Pastor Mo.